microsoft/vcc/README.md

 ghost code, and tries to prove these annotations correct.
 If it succeeds, VCC promises that your program actually meets its specifications.

+VCC was developed at the [Research in Software Engineering](http://research.microsoft.com/en-us/groups/rise/) group at [Microsoft Research](http://research.microsoft.com/) in Redmond, WA and at the European Microsoft Innovation Center in Aachen, Germany.

 ## Features

 * VCC is **sound** -- if VCC verifies your program, it really is correct (modulo bugs in VCC itself).